The Components of an Estate Plan in Massachusetts

 How I Help

-As an accounting, tax and estate planning Attorney, I can help you create a plan that will follow your wishes and meet your objectives, during your life and after death.
+As an estate planning attorney, I can help you create a plan that will follow your wishes and meet your objectives, during your life and after death.

 We are happy to meet with you and learn about your objectives.
 Please call our office to get started.